-Research, teaching and operational activity within the Department of [Unit Name Here] requires access to specialized equipment in select offices and labs.
-Many of our teaching faculty also require equipment/resources that are located on campus.
-During the COVID-19 shutdown, the productivity of many faculty members has been adversely affected, delaying project completion, and career progression.
-Thus, it is essential that the Department of [Unit Name Here] open to some limited access for specific research activity and build future access activity on this plan moving forward.
+Operational activity within the Department of Arts Academic Advising Services requires access to select offices.
+During the COVID-19 shutdown, many students have not had the same advising opportunities.
+Thus, it is essential that the Department of Arts Academic Advising Services open to some limited access for specific activity and build future access activity on this plan moving forward.

-This plan proposes to open a very limited amount of spaces in the following building(s): [Building Name(s) Here].
-The spaces include: [Specific Areas or Rooms].
-All of these spaces are necessary to conduct on-site research or support the academic mission of the university.
+This plan proposes to open a very limited amount of spaces in the following building: Buchanan D. The spaces include: Rooms 111, 112, and the AISA space in Meekison.
+All of these spaces are necessary to conduct on-site support for the academic mission of the university.

-To maintain the occupancy limits for [Stage 1 or 2 here], occupancy limits have been calculated to allow for 2-metre physical distancing between employees.
+To maintain the occupancy limits for Stage 1, occupancy limits have been calculated to allow for 2metre physical distancing between employees.
 "Pinch Points" such as entry ways, common areas, hallways & stair cases have been considered when planning the occupancy limits.
 Measures to maintain physical distancing have been outlined in section 7 & 8 of this document.
-Approved occupants of [Unit Name Here] for Stage [1 or 2] will be [NUMBER OF APPROVED OCCUPANTS] out of [TOTAL OF OCCUPANTS] (pre-COVID-19).
+Approved occupants of Arts Academic Advising Services for Stage 1 will be: